 The PFT update is an extension of the project PFT and provides a fuel consumption assessment representative of project technologies currently in use every two years.
 Hence the PPT update accounts for changes in the project scenario over time as project technologies age and new customers are added, also as new models and designs are introduced.
 It is legitimate to apply an Age Test instead of a PFT, to project technologies which remain materially the same year after year.

-d) Baseline FT Update – Completed every other year, or more frequently, except in cases where a fixed baseline is adopted.
-The BFT update requirements are the same as for the PFT update.
+d) Baseline FT Update – This will not be updated, a fixed baseline is chosen.

-e) Leakage Assessment –Completed every other year, starting on time for the first verification.
-Guidance provided in section II.6 of the methodology.
+e) Leakage Assessment –

+Leakage:

+In this section the risk associated to potential source of leakage is studied.